NativeMoment/BackendInterview/README.md

 4. You may use any queue (**not required**).

 #### Extra points
-We don't required these, but you may show your skills in these ways:
+We required these, but you may show your skills in these ways:
 - clean and readable code
 - good object oriented style
 - apply HTTPS instead of HTTP